edenia/proton-affiliate/README.md

 ## Smart Contract

-The **Affiliate** smart contract will store referral info, validation info, and issue rewards for a successfully validated referral.
+The **affiliate** smart contract will store referral info, validation info, and issue rewards for a successfully validated referral.

 ### Smart Contract Docs